 I've worked professionally as an engineer, as a lawyer, and as an executive.
 But what really makes me tick is taking things apart and putting them back together in new and creative ways.
 Programs, laws, businesses, patents, communities - they are all just different types of puzzles.

 Professionally, I specialize in the intersection of technology and law.
-I have been named one of "America's Top 12 Techiest Attorneys" by the American Bar Association Journal, and recognized as one of the world's top IP strategists by Intellectual Asset Management magazine.
+I have been named one of "America's Top 12 Techiest Attorneys" by the American Bar Association Journal and one of the world's top IP strategists by Intellectual Asset Management magazine.
 I speak on everything from community dynamics to graph theory, and have testified in Congressional proceedings as an expert on both copyright and encryption policy.